 If you live down south though, and can easily take a Dover/Calais or Dover/Dunkirk ferry instead, these ports may be the better option, as it’s only then a 3-4 hour onward drive through Belgium to Amsterdam (less if you’re visiting southern Holland or Belgium itself).

-A MAP OF FERRY ROUTES TO HOLLAND FROM THE UK
+FERRY ROUTES TO HOLLAND MAP

 With only three routes across the north sea, my ferries to Holland map is a pretty straight forward one to understand…